 The initial indication for our TIL therapy will be for the treatment of metastatic melanoma.
 From 1975 to 2010, the incidence of melanoma tripled in the United States.
 The American Cancer Society estimates that about 76,100 new cases of melanoma will be diagnosed in the U.S. in 2014 and that approximately 9,710 Americans are expected to die of melanoma in the United States in 2014.
 It is estimated that approximately 8,000 new patients will be diagnosed with metastatic melanoma annually in the U.S. Patients with metastatic melanoma have a poor prognosis, with a 5-year survival rate of about 5%.
 Not all metastatic melanoma can receive TIL therapy because the metastatic nodule may not be suitable for resection, and not all resected lesions grow cells suitable for infusion.
-Accordingly, based on current estimates of the number of annual deaths due to metastatic melanoma, we believe that at least 3,000 to 5,000 metastatic melanoma patients, and possibly up to 7,000 patients, could be eligible for TIL therapy annually in the U.S. However, the number of eligible patients may significantly increase worldwide if and when TIL therapy is approved.
+Accordingly, based on current estimates of the number of annual deaths due to metastatic melanoma, we believe that at least 3,000 to 5,000 metastatic melanoma patients, and possibly up to 7,000 patients, could be eligible for TIL therapy annually in the United States.
+We also believe that the number of metastatic melanoma patients suitable for TIL therapy outside the U.S. is approximately twice that of the U.S. However, the number of eligible patients may significantly increase worldwide if and when TIL therapy is approved.
 In addition to melanoma, TIL technology also may be applicable to treat other solid tumors.
 If TIL therapy can be used to treat additional indications, the market opportunity will be significantly larger.